munificent/craftinginterpreters/book/introduction.md

 couple of chapters to get you oriented, teach you some of the lingo language hackers use, and introduce you to Lox, the language we'll be implementing.

 Each of the other two parts builds one complete Lox interpreter.
+Within these parts, each chapter is structured the same.
+Every one takes a single language feature teaches you the concepts behind it and how to implement it.

-Each interpreter is built one chapter at a time.
-It took a good bit of trial and error on my part, but I managed to carve up each interpreter into chapter-sized chunks so that each chapter's part builds on the previous ones.
-At the end of each chapter, you have an increasingly full-featured interpreter that you can run an play with.
+It took a good bit of trial and error on my part, but I managed to carve up the two interpreters into chapter-sized chunks so that each builds on the previous ones.
+From the very first chapter, you'll have a program you can run and play with.
+With each passing chapter, it grows increasingly full-featured until you eventually have a complete language.

+Aside from copious, scintillating English prose, chapters have a few other delightful facets:

-### Each chapter
+### The code

-Aside from the couple of introductory chapters in this part which are special, each chapter in the book is structured the same.
-It takes a single feature needed in a programming language and teaches you the concepts behind it.
-At the same time, it contains every single line of code needed to implement it.

-(What this book doesn't contain is the machinery needed to compile and run the code.
-I assume you can slap together a makefile or a project in your IDE of choice in order to get the code to run.)
+We're about *crafting* interpreters, so this book contains real code.
+Every single line of code needed is included, and each snippet tells you where to insert it in your ever-growing implementation.

 Many other language books and language implementations use tools like [Lex][] and <span name="yacc">[Yacc][]</span>, "compiler-compilers" to automatically generate some of the source files for an implementation from some higher level description.
+There are pros and cons to tools like those, and strong opinions -- some might say religious convictions -- on both sides.

 <aside name="yacc">